Ingeborg Euler: Life

-Ingeborg Euler was born in Breslau (as Wrocław was known at that time), her parents' only child.
+Ingeborg Euler was born in Breslau (now Wrocław), her parents' only child.
 Her upbringing was a secure one apart from the impact on the entire family of her father's traumatic wartime experiences.
-By the time she enrolled at school, in 1934, they were living in Dresden.
-In 1937, after only three years at primary school, she moved on to secondary school in the Steglitz quarter of Berlin, then in 1942 passing her school final exams (abitur) as a pupil at the secondary school in Zossen, just outside Berlin.
-At school she participated in drama, playing a lead male role – that of Ferdinand in Schiller's play, Kabale und Liebe ("Intrigue and Love") in a wartime production by the school's drama society.
+By the time she enrolled at school in 1934, they were living in Dresden.
+In 1937, after only three years at primary school, she moved on to secondary school in the Steglitz quarter of Berlin, then in 1942 passing her Abitur as a pupil at the secondary school in Zossen, just outside Berlin.
+At school she participated in drama, playing a lead male role – that of Ferdinand in Schiller's play, Intrigue and Love, in a wartime production by the school's drama society.

-War ended in May 1945.
-The country faced a desperate shortage of working age population, notably among teachers, and under the "Neulehrer" (literally: "new teacher") scheme imposed by the military administration, she embarked on a career as a "new teacher" at a school in Brusendorf without needing to train and qualify in the way that would have been required in more normal times.
+World War II ended in May 1945.
+The country faced a desperate shortage of working age population, notably among teachers, and under the Neulehrer scheme imposed by the military administration, she embarked on a career as a "new teacher" at a school in Brusendorf without needing to train and qualify in the way that would have been required in more normal times.
 However, in 1946 she enrolled at Berlin University (subsequently known as "The Humboldt") where she was the youngest female student of her year group at the philosophy faculty.
 After the war the western two-thirds of Germany had been divided into four large military occupation zones.
 Berlin had been subdivided into four separate occupation zones.
 The eastern part of the city, incorporating the university, was part of the Soviet occupation zone.
 As a student Inge Euler also pursued her active interest in stage work, appearing alongside Ursula Herking and Jo Herbst in student cabaret shows.

 In November 1947 an Arts Commission ("Kommission des Kulturbundes") initiative was publicised in newspapers aimed at young people, intended to identify new writers from the younger generation who had not, till that point, had their work published.
 In February 1948 Ingeborg Euler was one of the young authors "discovered" in the followup.
 Her piece "Zwischen heut und morgen" ("Between today and tomorrow") appeared in the youth magazine Horizont.
 The next year her short story "I wanted to go to the Wannsee" ("Ich wollte nach Wannsee fahren") had received a special commendation from the (East) German Arts League ("Kulturbund der DDR") and appeared in the July edition of the news magazine "Ost und West".
 (The Soviet occupation zone was relaunched, formally in October 1949, as the Soviet sponsored German Democratic Republic (East Germany).)